Track mileage automatically

 - Who is this guide for?

-- How much on average do people claim on taxes?
+- How much, on average, do people claim on taxes?

 - Trips that count as business mileage